GPCRmd/gpcrmd-docs/source/cross-receptor-analysis.rst

 About the Top representative interactions in clusters:
 ======================================================

 These plots show the *n* most frequent interactions (on average) in each of the clusters.
-Interactions are coloured based on the average frequency of the interaction within the cluster, according to the same color scale as the heatmap.
+Interactions are coloured based on the average frequency of the interaction within the cluster, according to the same colour scale as the heatmap.

 Such plots were created using FlarePlots_, by Rasmus Fonseca (fonseca.rasmus@gmail.com) and Anthony Ma (anthonyma27@gmail.com).